Healthy Homes Assessment Korokoro

 Korokoro Healthy Homes Compliance Timeframes

-• Ceiling and underfloor insulation is a requirement in all Korokoro and New Zealand rental homes where it is reasonably practicable to put in.
+• Underfloor and ceiling insulation is compulsory for all Korokoro and New Zealand rental houses where it’s reasonably practicable to put in.

-• Property managers and landlords have to keep records that demonstrate conformance with each Healthy Homes Standards that apply or will be applied to their rental properties.
+• Property managers and landlords are required to keep records of their the conformance to the Healthy Homes Standards that apply or will be applied during the tenancy of your rental home.

-• Property managers and private landlords must make sure their rental properties conform with the Healthy Homes Standards within 90 days of any renewal, new or a change in lease.
+• Private landlords and property managers must make sure that their rental properties are in compliance in accordance with Healthy Homes Standard within 90 days of a renewal, new or a change in lease.

-• All the boarding households (except Kainga Ora and registered Community Housing Provider Boarding home tenancies) are required to comply with Healthy Homes Standard regardless of when the tenancy began.
+• All the boarding houses (except Kainga Ora and Community Housing Providers with registered Boarding home tenancies) must meet the Healthy Homes Standard regardless of the date when the tenancy started.

-• All households rented through Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must comply with the Healthy Homes Standards regardless of when the tenancy began.
+• All households which are rented from Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must comply with the Healthy Homes Standards regardless of when the tenancy began.

 Starting 1 July 2024